The official blog of the Lung Institute.

 3. Apart from Shortness of Breath, Am I Likely to Experience Any Other Symptoms?

 - Cough with or without mucus

 - Pursed lip breathing

 2. Does Emphysema Cause Leg Pain?

 Not typically.
 However, if you’re experiencing leg pain that is distinct from simple muscle fatigue, consult your primary physician as soon as possible.

 Although exercise is important to increasing cardiovascular performance, it is always best to consult your primary physician regarding a pulmonary rehabilitation program.
 They can determine a reasonable exercise regimen for you based on your pulmonary function.

 We hope your questions for emphysema have been answered.
-Although it’s important to have the answers to the critical questions of your disease, if you’re looking to take a more proactive approach to your health, it may be time to consider stem cell therapy.
-If you or a loved one suffers from a chronic disease like COPD, emphysema, pneumoconiosis or has other symptoms of lung disease, the Lung Institute may be able to help with a variety of adult stem cell treatment options.
-Wondering how stem cell therapy works?
+Although it’s important to have the answers to the critical questions of your disease, if you’re looking to take a more proactive approach to your health, it may be time to consider cellular therapy.
+If you or a loved one suffers from a chronic disease like COPD, emphysema, pneumoconiosis or has other symptoms of lung disease, the Lung Institute may be able to help with a variety of adult cellular therapy options.
+Wondering how cellular therapy works?
 Or where the Lung Institute is located?
-Contact us at (800) 729-3065 today for more info and to find out if you qualify for stem cell therapy.
+Contact us at (800) 729-3065 today for more info and to find out if you qualify for cellular therapy.

 Interested in our 10 Need-to-Know Questions for Emphysema?
 Share your thoughts and comments below.